i3uex/sam/letter/README.md

 Lastly, execute the script **plots/create_boxplot.py**, changing the paths for each folder's result file.
 Use the resulting PDF as figure 3.

+## Figure 4

+From the root folder of this project, execute the script **letter/figure_4.sh**.
+It will:

+1. Process the slice 85 from the image **coronacases_001.npy**, and copy it to the folder **letter** with the name **slice_85_prediction.png**.

+2. Displace the negative prompt, and process again the slice 85 from the image **coronacases_001.npy**.
+Now, and copy it to the folder **letter** with the name **slice_85_prediction_improved.png**.

+3. Write down the values returned for Jaccard index and Dice score for both slices.
+These values are in the letter.

+Then, to prepare it for the letter, you need to remove the white frame from both, and rotate them 180º, as they were originally upside down.
+The resulting images will be 770 width by 770 height.